 Mahender Ram v.
 Harnandan Prasad in this the defamatory letter was written in Urdu script, the plaintiff was not aware of this script, so he asked third person to read, this was held as defamation as the defendant was aware of the fact that plaintiff do not know Urdu.

-Defenses available in Defamation are: –
+Defenses available in Defamation under Law of Torts:

 - Justification of truth– under criminal law proving statement which was made was true does not comes under defense but under civil law, merely showing the statement mentioned is a true statement then person.
 The defendant argued that conviction was described with substantial and sufficient accuracy with words so far.